UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 ## Real mean xenograft volumes <br>

-First in order to see how well the original model and the applied 'homebrew' correction methods predict xenograft volumes, <br/>
+First, in order to see how well the original model and the homebrew correction methods predict xenograft volumes, <br/>
-I calculated the mean tumor volumes of all collection time points, for all three generated datasets (Control dataset - <br/>
+I calculated the mean tumor volumes at all collection time points, for all three generated datasets (Control dataset - <br/>
-unimpeded growth, Continous-treatment dataset - continous, effective treatment and Single-treatment dataset - a single <br/>
+unimpeded growth, Continuous-treatment dataset - continuous, effective treatment, and Single-treatment dataset - a single <br/>
 treatment event).
-Figure 1 A-C depicts the visualized real mean tumor volumes. <br>
+Figure 1A-C depicts the visualized real mean tumor volumes. <br>

 ### Figure 1A <br/>